Beaches in Malaysia

 Batu Ferringhi in Penang is a good place to be if you’re the life of the party.
 Whether you’re partying it up at bars, having delicious food at night markets, or frolicking about the gorgeous coastline, a wide range of day-to-night activities are available.

 To get the most of your beach vacation, you can choose to book a stay at a number of resorts there.
-Some popular options you can choose from include Shangri-La Rasa Sayang, Hard Rock Hotel Penang, and PARKROYAL Penang Resort.
+Some popular options you can choose from include Shangri-La Rasa Sayang, Shangri-La Golden Sands, Hard Rock Hotel Penang, and PARKROYAL Penang Resort.
+Other vacation rentals are also available if you prefer a more personal and private stay by the sea.

 Getting there from George Town, Penang: Batu Ferringhi is a 40-minute (~16km) drive from George Town.